Birding Tour Malaysia: Peninsular Malaysia

 During the afternoon we will transfer to the beautiful, picturesque mountains of Fraser’s Hill.
 Along the way to the hill station we will make several stops for Chestnut-naped Forktail, Whiskered Treeswift, Rufous-bellied Swallow, House Swift, Red-wattled Lapwing, and Banded Bay Cuckoo.
-At night we will be looking for Brown Wood Owl, Mountain Scops Owl, and Grey Nightjar.
+At night during our time at Fraser’s Hill we will be looking for Brown Wood Owl, Mountain Scops Owl, and Grey Nightjar.

 Overnight: Fraser’s Hill

 One of several laughingthrushes possible around Fraser’s Hill, the beautiful Chestnut-capped (Spectacled) Laughingthrush.